pmndrs/zustand/docs/v4-migration.md

 Also it's recommended to first read the new [TypeScript Guide](https://github.com/pmndrs/zustand/blob/main/docs/typescript.md), it'll be easier to understand the migration.

+In addition to this migration guide you can also check the diff of the test files in the repo from v3 to v4.

 ## `create` (from `zustand`, `zustand/vanilla`, and `zustand/react`)

 ### Change